Pragati33/Task_logically/README.md

 ## Execution

-1 - Execute the logically_task.ipynb once the data has been loaded successfully
+1 - Execute the logically_final_2.ipynb once the data has been unzipped and loaded into the sample data(If using colab) successfully

+2- To execute the script on local machine make sure the data is donwloaded and extracted to the same directroy.
+You will further required to change the path to your path of locally extracted data file.

+3- No need to download data-subsample seperately as the execution will itself create and save a copy to the working directroy

-2 - The results and the plot, other necessary files will be saved in the working directory.
+2 - The results and the plot, other necessary files will be saved in the working directory upon execution.